If you have a website, I am going to assume that you want people to visit it.

 So, what can you do to get started?

-The first, easiest, and quickest way to start helping your business show up online is by making a Google My Business profile for your business or organization.
+The first, easiest, and quickest way to start helping your business show up online is by making a Google Business Profile for your business or organization.
 This starts to put you on Google’s radar and provides you with an easy way to connect your business’s website to Google.
-It also provides people a quick glance at, and summary of, your business.
+It also provides people a quick glance at, and a summary of, your business.

-I will break down how to make a great Google My Business profile in the next post.
+I will break down how to make a great Google Business Profile in the next post.
 Be sure to check it out!